-- Resident Artist with NYC-based Shakespeare theater.
+- Was a Resident Artist with a NYC-based Shakespeare theater.

 - Acted in several Off-Off-Broadway stage productions (yes, that is a thing).

-- Toured with dramatic improv ensemble.
+- Toured with a dramatic improv ensemble.

-- Writer for Backstage’s “Unscripted” blog.
+- Wrote for Backstage’s “Unscripted” blog.

 - Picked up two IMDB credits, one where you can’t see me, one where you can’t hear me, both a blast.